 Council has been very lucky to receive funding for Stage 2 of this project through the State Government Fund My Neighbourhood initiative in partnership with the Rotary Club of Somerton Park.
 This funding is allowing Council to construct the play space in one stage.

-Construction of the new playspace will begin in mid-2018.
-Council staff will notify local residents of the exact timing once it is confirmed.
+Construction of the new playspace will occur between 14 May to 15 July 2018 and will be performed by Elton Landscapes.
 For more information please contact Council’s Youth and Recreation Officer on 8229 9999 or at firstname.lastname@example.org.